-The Arkansas Real Estate Commission in conjunction with the State Board of Private Career Education strives to ensure that real estate education in Arkansas is of good quality and accessible to all licensees.
+The Arkansas Real Estate Commission strives to ensure that real estate education in Arkansas is of good quality and accessible to all licensees.
 As part of this effort, Instructor Workshops are held periodically to give real estate instructors an opportunity to be more informed and up to date.

 A.C.A. §17-42-303, Commission Regulations 4.1(d), 4.1(a)(2), 4.1(b)(2)

-- For a course to qualify as fulfilling an applicant’s prelicensing educational requirement, the course must be conducted by an accredited post-secondary school or a school or organization licensed by the State Board of Private Career Education, a school or organization approved by a real estate licensing jurisdiction deemed equivalent by the Commission.
+- For a course to qualify as fulfilling an applicant’s prelicensing educational requirement, the course must be conducted by an accredited post-secondary school or a school or organization licensed by the Arkansas Real Estate Commission, a school or organization approved by a real estate licensing jurisdiction deemed equivalent by the Commission.

 - For salesperson applicants, the 60-hour certificate has no expiration.